Flights To/From the Galapagos Islands

 How to Obtain Your TCT Online:

-- Go to the official TCT platform here.
+- Go to the official TCT portal here

-If you have already paid for this card through your cruise company, a representative from the ship will meet you at the airport and give you the Transit Control Card.
+- If you have pre-paid this card through us, a representative from the cruise company will meet you at the airport and provide your card.

-Please keep your TCT safe during your trip, as you will need to present it when entering and leaving the Galápagos Islands.
+- You will be asked to present it when entering AND leaving the Galápagos Islands.

 What is the interisland flight schedule in Galápagos?